sourcegraph/handbook/content/people-ops/cecily-bio.md

 ### What kind of work do I find easiest to do when

-I focus best and prefer to work solo in the mornings, and tend to prefer meetings in the late morning/early afternoon.
+I focus best and prefer to do solo work in the morning, and tend to prefer having meetings in the late morning/early afternoon.

 ### How do I feel about getting messages after/outside of hours that are meant for me to see and respond to during active hours